-Under the Amended and Restated Trust Agreement of the Trust dated April 25, 2006 (the "Trust Agreement"), the shareholders present in person or by proxy holding a majority of the outstanding shares of Trust stock entitled to vote shall constitute a quorum at a meeting of shareholders of Compass Diversified Trust.
+Under the Amended and Restated Trust Agreement of the Trust, dated April 25, 2006, as amended, which we refer to as the Trust Agreement, the shareholders present in person or by proxy holding a majority of the outstanding shares of Trust stock entitled to vote shall constitute a quorum at a meeting of shareholders of Compass Diversified Holdings.
 Holders of shares of Trust stock are the only shareholders entitled to vote at the Annual Meeting.
 Shares represented by proxies that are marked "abstain" will be counted as shares present for purposes of determining the presence of a quorum.
 Shares of Trust stock that are represented by broker non-votes will be counted as shares present for purposes of determining the presence of a quorum.
 A broker non-vote occurs when the broker holding shares for a beneficial owner does not vote on a particular proposal because the broker does not have discretionary voting power to vote on that proposal without specific voting instructions from the beneficial owner.
-All three proposals described in this proxy are discretionary items.
+All of the proposals described in this proxy are discretionary items.